Combining Glass Cockpit and Analog

 Most new production airplanes come with the digital electronic screens to display instrument indications.
 Most existing aircraft today are equipped with the older analog instruments with mechanical needle indications.
 Many older airplanes are now being retrofitted with new aftermarket digital glass panels.
 Most new glass cockpit airplanes are also equipped with some analog instruments as backups for their electronic screens.
 For these reasons, current flight students should be thoroughly trained on both types of instrument panels.

-In the Private, Instrument, Commercial or Flight instructor courses at American Air, you will receive approximately 90% of you flight training in a Cessna 172S with glass cockpit and the other 10% in a Cessna 172 R with the analog panel and our simulator.
+In the Private, Instrument, Commercial or Flight instructor courses at American Air, you will receive approximately 90% of you flight training in our Piper Archer LX with G1000 NXi glass cockpit and the other 10% in our simulator which can be configured for analog or glass cockpit panels.

 Upon completion of any of these courses, you will feel comfortable and competent with either type of instrument panel.
-The Cessna 172S is also equipped with XM weather display, traffic display and a fully-coupled autopilot.
+Our Piper Archer LX is also equipped with weather display, traffic display and a fully-coupled autopilot.
 It is also air-conditioned.

 You will enjoy flying our state-of-the-art simulator with full-functioning controls.
 The simulator can be configured for a large variety of aircraft types – both single engine and twin engine.
 The simulator enables the instructor to set weather conditions and navigation situations to focus training practice in specific areas as needed.
 The instructor can also replay your flight path on the console chart and make a print out for you to take home and study.
 The instructor can setup conditions such as gusty crosswind landings, turbulence, low clouds, reduced visibility, equipment failure and more.
 The simulator can be “frozen” in flight to ask questions or to have ground discussion on the procedure in progress.
 From the instructor console, your instructor can safely initiate aircraft malfunction scenarios that would be unsafe to perform in a real aircraft.
 This gives you great “hands-on” experience in a safe training environment.
 If you have a flight lesson scheduled and the weather is unsafe, you may be able to complete the lesson in the simulator.